jozalouis/Coming-soon.github.io/README.md

 # Coming-soon.github.io
-it is a simple landing page for a coffee shop
+it is a simple coming soon page using Html Css and Javascript.